Our thinking

 Core issues that the AI Regulations seek to address

-As noted above, there are currently no specific laws or regulations in Switzerland that directly regulate AI.
-Where authorities have expressed expectations, these focus on robustness and reliability, non-discrimination, transparency, governance and accountability.
+There are currently no specific laws or regulations in Switzerland that directly regulate AI.

 Risk categorization